CartoDB/observatory-extension/README.md

 Tests, documentation and peer code reviews are required for all modifications.

-The tests (both for SQL and Python) are executed by running, from the top directory:
+The tests are executed by running this from the top directory:
 ```
 sudo make install
 make test